tent/files-web/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+Note that the actual Javascript application is located in `lib/assets/javascripts`.
+[Sprockets](https://github.com/sstephenson/sprockets) is used to compile and concatenate files.